 - Their bank account will be validated before the transaction is submitted for processing

 - If their account details fail verification, they instantly receive that feedback

 - If their account details pass, the transactions move forward with no additional steps needed

 - You can access your company’s ACH reports to view transaction statuses and updates

 If you are interested in using ACH Verify to comply with the upcoming Nacha rules, contact a PDCflow account executive at email@example.com.

-To join the more than 1,000 people who follow our content for industry education and insight, subscribe to the PDCflow blog:
+Join the PDCflow community and follow our content for industry education and insight, subscribe to the PDCflow blog: